 - Students entering Honors with 30-79 college credits should begin with the second year curriculum; all three courses are required.
 It is recommended that transfer students begin with HON 202.

 - Students are required to take at least one 4-credit Honors Junior Seminar: Hon 407

 - The additional 8 credits of Junior requirements may be fulfilled through any combination of Honors seminars (Hon 407), internships (Hon 404), research (Hon 401), departmental honors seminars, or approved study abroad courses.

 - Students entering Honors with 80+ credits are required to take HON 202 or its equivalent during their first term in Honors.
 12 credits of junior level coursework are also required.

 - Hon 403: Thesis Prospectus (4 credits); Hon 403: Thesis Continuation (4 credits); public presentation and defense

-- Students wishing to transfer into Honors as seniors should contact Honors College faculty to discuss their research experience and plans.
+- Students wishing to transfer into Honors as seniors should contact the Honors College Director to discuss their research experience and plans.

 First year: Foundations

 The Global City: Hon 101, Hon 102, Hon 103 (15 credits)